Alfred Baeumler: Biography

+Nazi Regime

-On 10 May 1933, Baeumler gave his inaugural lecture, "Wider den undeutschen Geist" ("Against the Un-German Spirit"), as part of his college "Wissenschaft, Hochschule, Staat" ("Science, University, State") in the crowded lecture hall 38 of Berlin University.
+On 10 May 1933, Baeumler gave his inaugural lecture, "Wider den undeutschen Geist" ("Against the Un-German Spirit"), as part of his college "Wissenschaft, Hochschule, Staat" ("Science, University, State") in the crowded lecture hall 38 of the Friedrich Wilhelm University.
 Most of the students had turned up in SA uniforms.
 At the beginning of the lecture, a student flag delegation marched in with the swastika banner.
 The little-noticed key quote from this lecture was as follows: "Politics can only be made by those who are responsible for it.
 There is indeed a philosophy and science of politics, but not a scientific politics and just as little a political science.
 Thought must answer to thought."
 Baeumler went on to explain: "In a word, it can be said here what National Socialism means intellectually: the replacement of the educated by the type of soldier."
 The "epoch of freedom of conscience, of individualism" was over.
 "They are now going out to burn books in which a spirit foreign to us has used the German word to fight us. [...]
 What we dismiss from ourselves today are poisons that have accumulated in the time of a false toleration."
 Later, the procession of torchbearers - but without Baeumler at the head - formed up to the Opernplatz.
 There, according to the Völkischer Beobachter, the "German spirit" was to be symbolically purified by burning 20,000 books.

 In 1934, Baeumler demanded the "political soldier" as a student ideal, the establishment of "men's houses" and the exclusion of the "feminine-democratic".
 Martin Heidegger criticised what he perceived as a lack of depth in both Baeumler and Ernst Krieck, and that both wanted to realise the national pedagogical model of the "political soldier" through external training programmes and military training.
 Since July 1934, Baeumler had been a member of the NSDAP's Higher Education Commission.
 In 1934, Reichsleiter Rosenberg also appointed him "Head of the Office of Science of the Führer's Commissioner for the Supervision of Intellectual Training and Education of the NSDAP", and in 1941 he was promoted to Head of Service.
 Baeumler worked there primarily as Rosenberg's liaison to the universities and also edited the Internationale Zeitschrift für Erziehung and, from 1936, the journal Weltanschauung und Schule, whose editor was Hans Karl Leistritz.
 His task in the Rosenberg Office, Science Department, was in particular "to work on the assessment of humanities scholars to be appointed to universities and to deal with the fundamental questions of pedagogy."

 For Adolf Hitler's 50th birthday in 1939, Baeumler wrote an article in the Festschrift Deutsche Wissenschaft.
 At that time, Ernst Krieck and Baeumler were considered "the two leading philosophers of National Socialism".
 From April 1942, Baeumler was head of the "Aufbauamt der Hohen Schule", a planned party university called the NSDAP's Hohe Schule.

+Post War

 After 1945, Baeumler was interned for three years in camps in Hammelburg and Ludwigsburg.
 He was one of the few Nazi professors who did not return to a university post.